 As for the Inscriptions class, the goal of Visualising a problem is above all a desire for the mutual subjectification of practices, gestures, knowledges, and thought.
 What is important to us are the forms of life that we are capable of experimenting with through the lessons, conversations, and spatialisation of our thinking.
 It is in this perspective that we broach language/image interconnections, as configurations capable of acts, capable of registering within us, affecting us, providing food for thought, or spurring us into action.
 We also deal with the problematic aspects of this capability: its potentialities in both its emancipating and deadening dimensions.
 We consider these interconnections particularly within the framework of the gesture and mapping.
 The gesture is considered both in its technical, learned, and repeated dimension, and in its skilled dimension as a signifier capable of connecting or separating.
 Mapping is envisaged not as an instrument of territorial mastery to contemplate or encompass in one gaze, but as the configuration of an urgent problem, a configuration that takes the body as its medium and enables the world to be interpreted so that it can be experienced differently.

 With the common interest in questions pertaining to context, we were able to make a prognosis during our meeting in Belgrade last December about our shared attention to the plurality of worlds, worldviews, and languages.
-This fulcrum and desire that we share to rethink the advent of the 20th century avant-gardes, leads us to focus particularly on the situations art finds itself confronted with, at the risk of (or desire for) a dilution, or a dilution of its own accord, and where the very question of knowing what is art and what isn’t becomes
+This fulcrum and desire that we share to rethink the advent of the 20th century avant-gardes, leads us to focus particularly on the situations art finds itself confronted with, at the risk of (or desire for) a dilution, or a dilution of its own accord, and where the very question of knowing what is art and what isn’t becomes less clear cut.

 The plurality of languages and the necessity for reinventing our cartographies will be the very fabric of our discussions.
 Our conversations will provoke constant linguistic “shifts”, wordplay, from translations and untranslatable terms to misunderstandings and the makeshift reinventions of the infamous “international” English.
 Inherent to the situation we hope to create, this discomfort must not be thought of as something awkward to overcome or tolerate.
 Instead, it is a matter of accommodating it, observing it, and experimenting with it – treating it as a fertile set of problematics for our work.
 The same goes for discrepancies and points of contact between the practices and habits of an art school and a faculty of media.
 Finally, the question of context and the plurality of languages will lead us to focus more particularly on the geo-political dimensions of our exchange, on the specificity of our respective locations on a line traversing Southern Europe from east to west, on the proximity of borders, on migratory trajectories, and other challenges our continent is currently facing.